TriplyDB/Documentation/docs/ratt/index.md

 - `VALUE_TYPE` must be one of the following type-denoting strings:
   - `'array'` an array whose elements have type `any`.
   - `'boolean'` a Boolean value (`true` or `false`).
-  - `'iri'` an universal idetnifier / IRI term.
+  - `'iri'` a universal identifier / IRI term.
   - `'literal'` an RDF literal term.
   - `'number'` a natural number or floating-point number.
   - `'string'` a sequence of characters.